Douglas College > Programs & Courses > Continuing Education > Child, Family and Community Studies > Job Club Leadership Training

 JOB CLUB LEADERSHIP TRAINING IS BACK!

-Job Club Leadership Training will take place on June 18 – 22, 2018 with Master Facilitators Judi Huta and Renee Russell.
+Job Club Leadership Training will take place on June 3 to 7, 2019 with Master Facilitators Judi Huta and Renee Russell.

 This Job Club Leadership Training course provides participants highly effective and proven strategies in teaching the necessary skills to job seekers.
 Learning and practicing the application of the Azrin Method, participants will gain confidence and competence in presenting information and transferring knowledge to ensure clients’ full understanding and mastery.
 Throughout the 5 days topics covered will also include the role of leadership in effectively handling challenging group situations, how to apply the Azrin Method to specialized populations and in 1-1 sessions, creating the environment for optimum learning and the importance of feedback when learning new skills.

 June 3 – 7, 2019 – Monday to Friday

 9 – 5, 1 hour for lunch, 35 hours of training

 New Westminster Campus